kash2277/CS410-Project-5/README.md

 -Add the downloaded JAVA files to the project.

 **RUN:**

 -change the name of the sender, recipient atsign keys in App.java.

--make sure at_keys in Keys folder inside JAVA folder are your at_keys.
+-make sure the at_keys in Keys folder inside JAVA are your at_keys.

 -Run the App.java file to start the App.